dzewelina/car-hire/README.md

 Contains Search form with 'Pick-up Location' label which:

 - searches results for 2 or more alphanumeric characters
+- debounce request to improve performance (500ms delay)
 - displays maximum of 6 results
 - displays message if no results found

+Live demo of the app can be see here: https://car-hire-dzewelina.netlify.app/ .

 ## Setup